deeedob/thesis/content/10_introduction.md

 ###  1.1.2 Plugins: Overview

-**Plug**-***ins*** in their most basic form extend the functionality of a plugin-loading-host dynamically.
-We could think of them as functionality that is made available *on-demand*.
-They are used all around the software and hardware world and can be found in a multitude of areas.
-Be it the extension of specialized filters for image processing applications like *Adobe Photoshop*, dynamically loadable drivers for operating systems like *GNU/Linux* [@cppn2074] or operating system dependent features as used in the Qt framework.
+**Plug**-***ins***, at their essence, serve as dynamic extensions, enhancing the capabilities of a plugin-loading host.
+One can perceive them as *on-demand* functionalities ready for deployment.
+Their prevalence is evident across both the software and hardware domains.
+For instance, they can be specialized filters added to image processing applications like *Adobe Photoshop*, dynamic driver modules integrated into operating systems such as *GNU/Linux* [@cppn2074], or system-specific extensions found in frameworks like *Qt*.

 ![basic plugin architecture](images/plugin-basic.png)

-*Figure 1* describes this process.
-On the left side is the host that has implemented the hosting functionality of the plugin interface.
-In the middle is the plugin interface that serves as a means of communication between the two instances and to the right is the plugin implementation.
-After successfully loading a shared object, the host then *requests* the required functionality from the plugin on demand.
-It calls specific functions and acts upon the results it gets.
-The plugin often also has access to request some functionality from the host, although most often the plugin just reacts to requests from the host.
-The communication follows the requirements of the well defined plugin interface that sits in-between those two instances.
+*Figure 1* offers a visual representation of this mechanism.
+On the left, we have the host, which is equipped with the capability to accommodate the plugin interface.
+Centrally located is the plugin interface itself, serving as the communication bridge between the host and the plugin.
+The right side showcases the actual implementation of the plugin.
+Once the shared object is loaded successfully by the host, it actively *requests* the necessary functionalities from the plugin as and when required.
+This interaction entails invoking specific functions and subsequently taking actions based on the results.
+While plugins can, on occasion, prompt functions from the host, their primary role is to respond to the host's requests.
+The foundation of this interaction is the meticulously designed plugin interface that facilitates this bilateral communication.

-An example interface can be seen in the **CL**ever **A**udio **P**lugin format, which defines a standard for communication between a **D**igital **A**udio **W**orkstation and plugins (synthesizers, audio effects, ...) to work together.
-Here is a function of the C-API:
+A concrete example of such an interface can be gleaned from the **CL**ever **A**udio **P**lugin (CLAP) format.
+This standard dictates the communication protocols between a **D**igital **A**udio **W**orkstation (DAW) and its various plugins, be it synthesizers, audio effects, or other elements.
+A segment from the C-API reads:

 ```cpp
    // Call start processing before processing.